A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Gravitational lensing mass modeling

 The model is constrained by a total of 83 multiple images, belonging to 31 sources, 20 of which have spectroscopic redshifts (see Tab.~\ref{tab:multiple_images}).
 We assume a positional uncertainty of $\sigma_i=0.5\arcsec$ for each image and give a higher weight to system 7, the $z=6.07$ quintuply-imaged system, by assigning it $\sigma_i=0.25\arcsec$.
 Spectroscopic multiple image systems have fixed redshifts in the model and the redshifts of photometric systems are left as free parameters.
 As can be seen in Tab.~\ref{tab:multiple_images}, systems 4, 5, 6, 26 and 28 have relatively well constrained photometric redshifts.
 We therefore also leave their redshifts as free parameters in the model but limit them to lie within the 95\,\%-range of the photometric redshift.
 All other redshifts are left free to vary between $z=0.8$ and $z=6$ in the GMOS field-of-view and up to $z=10$ in the HST and JWST fields-of-view (see Fig.~\ref{fig:fields}).
 We do not use any parity information in this model.

 As explained in more detail in section~3.4 in \citet{furtak23c}, the code optimizes the model by minimizing the source plane $\chi^2$, defined as follows:

 where $\Vec{\beta}_i$ represents the source position of each multiple image, $\Vec{\beta}_0$ the common modeled barycenter source position of the images belonging to the same system, and $\mu_i$ and $\sigma_i$ the magnification and positional uncertainty of each multiple image.
 In principle, this method performs as well as a minimization in the lens plane \citep[][]{keeton10} while being significantly faster in terms of computation time.
+Note that since our model is constrained with the point positions and redshifts of multiple images, and not with surface brightness distributions, we are not concerned about degeneracies between small-scale mass density perturbations and source properties \citep[e.g.][]{wagner22} for the scope of this work.
 The minimization is performed by first running 35 relatively short Monte-Carlo Markov Chains (MCMC) of $\sim10^3$ steps each to crudely sample the parameters space and estimate the covariance matrix, and then refining the result in a longer MCMC chain with several $10^4$ steps and decreasing ``temperature'' to effectively enable annealing.